CleverRaven/Cataclysm-DDA/doc/MONSTER_SPECIAL_ATTACKS.md

 - ```FUNGAL_TRAIL``` Spreads fungal terrain.
 - ```GENE_STING``` Shoots a dart at the player that causes a mutation if it connects.
 - ```GENERATOR``` Regenerates health, hums.
-- ```GRAB_DRAG``` Applies `GRAB` to the target, and drags it around.
-Note: dragging is resistible depending on the size difference and the melee dice of the attacker.
-- ```GRAB``` Grabs the player, slowing on hit, making movement and dodging impossible and blocking harder.
 - ```GRENADIER``` Deploys tear gas/pacification/flashbang/c4 hacks from its ammo.
 - ```GRENADIER_ELITE``` Deploys grenade/flashbang/c4/mininuke hacks from its ammo.
 - ```GROWPLANTS``` Spawns underbrush, or promotes it to `> young tree > tree`.
 Can destroy bashable terrain or do damage if it hits something.